 Policy and regulation

-To find out about the current health of UK biodiversity and England's 10-year strategy to protect wildlife, visit:
+To find out about the current health of UK biodiversity and Government plans to protect wildlife, visit:

 - Northern Ireland Department of Environment - biodiversity